How to Host a Successful School Assembly

 - Is everyone aware of the presentation time(s)?
 If you haven’t already, ensure that all parties involved are aware of the presentation schedule.
 Communication between the presenter, booking agency, principal, assembly liaison, building supervisor, teachers/staff, and other parties as needed is key to hosting a successful program for your students.

-- Allow timing within your schedule for transitions.
+- Allow timing of your schedule for transitions.
 Most of our programs last approximately 45-50 minutes.
 You may want to allow a full hour for your assemblies to accommodate for the audience transitioning in and out of the performance space, introductions/closings/questions, etc. This is especially important if you have two back-to-back assemblies.

 - If you haven’t already, check the program’s Specification Sheet.
 All of our programs have, on each of their web pages, detailed specifications for space requirements, set-up/arrival, tear-down, timing, etc. Most of our programs are adaptable to a variety of venues.
 Some require darkening of the space.
 Some require large spaces.